 Every brand has its own personality, its own way of connecting with potential customers.
 And when you’re connecting with the right people in the right way, they tend to relate with your brand more than the others they see as alternatives – to put it poetically, you form the starting of a sort of bond.

-Combine that with great customer experience, great customer service, and you continue to build on what makes you special to each of these customers…eventually resulting in a brand loyalty that will bring you the most coveted customer of all: a brand advocate.
+Combine that with great customer experience and customer service.
+You will continue to build on what makes you special to each of these customers.
+This will eventually result in brand loyalty that will bring you the most coveted customer of all: a brand advocate.